SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/04-handler/readme.md

 ![object page](object-page.png)

 Granted you have read and followed the instructions in the note, you should see a success message and the stock of the ordered book decrease.
-Feel free to play around with the feature and test its limits by enducing an error.
+Feel free to play around with the feature and test its limits by inducing an error.
 You could for example manually enter a quantity higher than the stock and press "Order".
 Also feel free to inspect the terminal that runs your SAP CAP server to see how the backend handles the requests.

 ## 5. Further questions to discuss